-The screen adaptation of Margot Lee Shetterly’s biographical book Hidden Figures shows a poignant conversation among three African American women who work at NASA in the Civil Rights era.
+The screen adaptation of Margot Lee Shetterly’s biographical book Hidden Figures shows a poignant conversation among three Black women who work at NASA during the civil rights movement.
 During their lunch break, the protagonists have a heated discussion on sexism and racism in tech jobs in the 1960s.
 Mary Jackson (Janelle Monae) quips to her colleagues Katherine Johnson (Taraji P. Henson) and Dorothy Vaughan (Octavia Spencer), “Every time we have a chance to get ahead, they change the finish line.
 Every time.”
 When it comes to diversity in science, technology, engineering, and math (STEM), her sentiment still rings true.

 Taraji P. Henson, Octavia Spencer, Glen Powell, and Janelle Monae in Hidden Figures / Twentieth Century Fox